ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 The sequence of a queue is First In First Out (FIFO).

-In node when the call stack finishes all of it's instructions it then begins processing instructions from the queues in the event loop.
+When the call stack finishes all of it's instructions node then begins processing instructions from the queues in the event loop.

 ### Non Blocking

 Even though node can only run one instruction at a time the event loop prevents pending operations from blocking the program.

-The event loop allows many instructions performed asynchronously.
+The event loop allows many instructions to be performed asynchronously.

 This makes the node environment more performant for some things than would be in Python or Ruby.